tracylyh123/GoogleTaxonomyHandler/README.md

 # GoogleTaxonomyHandler
-An OO Lib to Handle Google Taxonomy
+An OO Kit to Handle Google Taxonomy